Mim Lake

 Revellers often visit it for leisure.

 Geography

 Mim lake at 6.91873°N 2.55269°W lies off the Mim - kenyasi road, about 1 km northwards of the Mim township.
 The main communities around this lake are the Mim old-airport quarters, Asukese, and Nkensere.

-History
+History & People

-This man-made lake is an expansion of the old Anwomasu river which was created initially as a dam for industrial and domestic purposes.
+This lake is an expansion of the old Anwomasu river which was a natural lake.
+The expansion turned the natural lake into artificial lake initially serving both industrial and domestic purposes.